Misto1997/Legacy-of-Brynjolf/README.md

 ```

 #### 2. Enlightement
--input sequence(example: LLR) needed to be passed(Optional) via commandline input.
+- input sequence(example: LLR) needed to be passed(Optional) via commandline input.
--if input sequence is there it will run the sequence and if state is **UNDECIDED** after running input sequence then it will  run winning sequence.
+- if input sequence is there it will run the sequence and if state is **UNDECIDED** after running input sequence then it will  run winning sequence.
--if input sequence is not there then it will simply print **winning** sequence.
+- if input sequence is not there then it will simply print **winning** sequence.

 ##### Example